egovernment/egovernment.github.io/_how-to/part-a/101-change-the-name-of-a-service.markdown

 In the branch "[change-the-name-of-the-service](https://github.com/egovernment/eregistrations-demo/tree/change-the-name-of-the-service)" of eregistrations-demo :

-Change the name of the service from `Register Demo` to `Register company`
+Change the name of the service from *"Register Demo"* to *"Register company"*

 ### Solution